raulmelof/raulmelof/README.md

 # **RAUL MELO 🚀**

 Hello! 👋 My name is Raul Melo.
-I'm a Computer Engineering student at the Federal Institute of São Paulo (IFSP), passionate about finding creative solutions to problems through software development.
+I'm a Computer Engineering student at IFSP, passionate about transforming complex problems into efficient software solutions.

-My goal is to apply and expand my skills in a dynamic and innovative environment, with a special focus on the software development lifecycle, including **quality assurance (QA)** and the creation of robust systems.
-I constantly seek to connect my academic knowledge in engineering with the construction of practical and functional applications.
+My projects explore everything from the fundamentals of computer science, such as the performance analysis of algorithms and data structures in C, to building complete systems with Java and developing web applications with PHP and JavaScript.
+My goal is to continue learning and applying my engineering knowledge to create practical and functional technology.

 ---